vaguilar/NeoPop-3DS/README.md

 To run, you'll need a 3DS that can run homebrew or use an emulator:
 	https://github.com/citra-emu/citra

 The project is a work in progress.
-Currently missing are things like a ROM selection GUI (rom is hardcoded in source/system_main.c), sound support, save states, etc.
+Currently missing are things like a proper ROM selection GUI, sound, save states, etc. Roms go in a folder called "neogeo" in the root of your SD card.

 You can find the NeoPop-SDL homepage at
 	http://www.nih.at/NeoPop-SDL/